Fred Howard Park

 Google Map

-We are introducing a new online reservation system on Monday, March 2, 2026.
+We are introducing a new online reservation system on Wednesday, April 8, 2026.
 The new system will receive reservations and registration for Parks & Conservation Resources programs, campsites, shelters, beach and boat parking passes, and events requiring registration.
-Our current system will be offline and reservation services will be suspended from February 21 to March 1.
-User accounts will be automatically created for anyone with an active shelter or campsite reservation on or after March 2, 2026.
+Our current system will be offline and reservation services will be suspended from Monday, March 30 to Tuesday, April 7.
+User accounts will be automatically created for anyone with an active shelter or campsite reservation, or an active parking pass with an expiration date beyond April 8.
 All other users will need to create new accounts when they sign-in for the first time.

 Fred Howard Park is 155 acres of park and beach located off the Gulf of America in Tarpon Springs.
 There is a 1-mile causeway from the park to the white sandy beach for swimming and sunsets.
 This park provides homes to wildlife including eagles, gopher tortoises and fox squirrels.